-We are used to working to tight deadlines and turning documents around swiftly
+- We are used to working to tight deadlines and turning documents around swiftly

-> - Our team are happy to travel to your home or workplace to carry out notarial work.
+- Our team are happy to travel to your home or workplace to carry out notarial work.
 We can also meet at one of our offices (contact us and we will let you know our nearest one).
-As well as having offices in London (Mayfair, City, Canary Wharf and Heathrow) we also have offices in Reading, Marlow and Oxford.
+As well as having offices in London (Mayfair, City, Canary Wharf and Heathrow) we also have offices in Reading, Bracknell, Marlow, and in Oxford.

-> - Our comprehensive service includes obtaining legalisation of documents, as well as arranging for them to be translated and couriered anywhere in the world if necessary
+- Our comprehensive service includes obtaining legalisation of documents, as well as arranging for them to be translated and couriered anywhere in the world if necessary